uidaholib/mainstreetvideo_source/pages/horror.md

 {% include feature/marginnote-image.html id="itfollows" img="/objects/it-follows.jpg" title="Movie poster for It Follows" link="https://www.youtube.com/watch?v=HkZYbOH0ujw"%}

 Moscow Street Video Co-op closed permanently as of March 2020, due to a perfect storm of factors.
-Despite the efforts of dedicated customers like [Bekah Miller MacPhee](/items/mainstreet004.html){:target='_blank'} who would {% include feature/youtube-clip-modal.html text="call the store to see if they had a movie" objectid="mainstreet004" start="792" %} before streaming it, the store’s recent years saw a marked decrease in renting and foot traffic.
+Despite the efforts of dedicated customers like [Bekah Miller MacPhee]({{ '/items/mainstreet004.html' | relative_url }}) who would {% include feature/youtube-clip-modal.html text="call the store to see if they had a movie" objectid="mainstreet004" start="792" %} before streaming it, the store’s recent years saw a marked decrease in renting and foot traffic.

 Netflix began renting out DVDs by mail in 1998, a service that grew increasingly popular in the 2000s with people swapping their trips to the video store for a trip to the mailbox.
-(There’s a rumor that Netflix’s founding was inspired by a {% include feature/youtube-clip-modal.html text="particularly egregious Blockbuster late fee" objectid="mainstreet007" start="4695" %}, though this might just be a ["convenient fiction"](https://www.cnbc.com/2017/05/23/netflix-ceo-reed-hastings-on-how-the-company-was-born.html){:target='_blank'}.)
+(There’s a rumor that Netflix’s founding was inspired by a {% include feature/youtube-clip-modal.html text="particularly egregious Blockbuster late fee" objectid="mainstreet007" start="4695" %}, though this might just be a ["convenient fiction"](https://www.cnbc.com/2017/05/23/netflix-ceo-reed-hastings-on-how-the-company-was-born.html ){:target='_blank'}.)
 Then came streaming, which didn’t even require you to leave your couch.

-[Cody Moore](/items/mainstreet009.html){:target='_blank'} comments, “You really have to kind of convince people that [renting] is a better way to consume movies than just clicking a button or on your phone or the TV.”
+[Cody Moore]({{ '/items/mainstreet009.html' | relative_url }}) comments, “You really have to kind of convince people that [renting] is a better way to consume movies than just clicking a button or on your phone or the TV.”

 {% include feature/youtube-embed.html youtubeid="K13wkAqJQLo" start="368" end=429 %}

-[Benjamin Hardcastle](/items/mainstreet007.html){:target='_blank'} thinks {% include feature/youtube-clip-modal.html text="RedBox might have had an even bigger negative impact," objectid="mainstreet007" start="4822" %} given that they made it easy to rent new releases and were placed at convenient locations like grocery stores.
+[Benjamin Hardcastle]({{ '/items/mainstreet007.html' | relative_url }}) thinks {% include feature/youtube-clip-modal.html text="RedBox might have had an even bigger negative impact," objectid="mainstreet007" start="4822" %} given that they made it easy to rent new releases and were placed at convenient locations like grocery stores.
 In addition, parking was notoriously difficult on Main Street, and the co-op didn’t have a parking lot.

 The store also didn’t have a strong online presence.
 While many think offering online ordering would have helped, it simply wasn’t feasible given the store’s limited resources.
-As [Lauretta Campbell](/items/mainstreet019.html){:target='_blank'} explains:
+As [Lauretta Campbell]({{ '/items/mainstreet019.html' | relative_url }}) explains:

 {% include feature/youtube-embed.html youtubeid="n3c_1oNwoJk" start="1844" end=1967 %}

 For a sense of what that process might have entailed, [Scarecrow Video in Seattle recently fundraised $200,000](http://blog.scarecrow.com/support-scarecrow-2-1-the-campaign-for-scarecrows-future/){:target='_blank'} to update their website and store infrastructure, allowing for more robust searchability of their collection, recommendations, and real-time inventory updates.
-[Kate Barr](/items/mainstreet016.html){:target='_blank'} says, "If we're going to be serious about continuing to exist into the 21st century, then {% include feature/youtube-clip-modal.html text="we need to be able to interact in a 21st century kind of way." objectid="mainstreet016" start="284" %}
+[Kate Barr]({{ '/items/mainstreet016.html' | relative_url }}) says, "If we're going to be serious about continuing to exist into the 21st century, then {% include feature/youtube-clip-modal.html text="we need to be able to interact in a 21st century kind of way." objectid="mainstreet016" start="284" %}

 The switch to a cooperative structure introduced some new challenges as well.
 The board, while incredibly dedicated and hardworking, were also all volunteers, and many were having to run their own businesses on top of their co-op duties.
 A large portion of the customer-owners who pledged to pay their ownership fee in installments stopped paying before they met the necessary $200, meaning that {% include feature/youtube-clip-modal.html text="the store didn’t have the funds they had anticipated." objectid="mainstreet019" start="918" %}